dcannamd/FleetDemo/README.md

 Go to `http://localhost:3000` in your browser.
 Click through the verticals to confirm the overlay swaps, then click **Assemble Demo** to confirm the AI call works.

 **Step 8.
 Verify the key is loaded.**
 If assembly fails, visit `http://localhost:3000/healthz`.
-It returns `keyPresent: true` or `false`.
+It returns `keyPresent: true` or `false`, plus the model name in use.
 If false, your `.env` is missing, misnamed, or the server needs restarting after you created it.

 ---